MaxineMheir/BlogScraper/README.md

 # BlogScraper
 Blog scrapper for Scoop it to export data into an excel sheet

-This is done for FMCS
+This is a project for FMCS to export his blog entries from its [Scoop.it](http://blog.fmcs.digital/) to an excel dataBase